Winter: Rutgers- Learn French in Aix-en-Provence

 Every morning, our small classes will meet in a beautifully renovated church located in the heart of the historic district.
 Afternoons will be devoted to discovering French culture through guided visits of museums and landmarks, both in Aix-en-Provence and its neighbor Marseille, France’s second largest city and 2013 European Capital of Culture.
 We will make sure, however, that you are left with plenty of time to experience provençal life in a town filled with coffee shops, artisan bakeries, and spectacular farmers markets!

 For information about study abroad credit transfer, registration, and transcripts please visit the Academics section of our website.

 Students will stay with local French families, who will provide breakfast and dinner each day.
 The cafes, bakeries, and restaurants of Aix-en-Provence are all wonderful options for lunch, though they are not covered by the program fee.

 For more information about the Program Cost and additional Non-Billable Expenses for this program, please view the program budget sheet.

 For more information about Finances, including information about Financial Aid and tuition remission please visit the Finances section of our website.

 As part of your preparation to apply for this study abroad program, please familiarize yourself with the Center for Global Education withdrawal policy.

 Students are encouraged to start researching scholarship opportunities as early as possible.
 There are many kinds of scholarships available, with different eligibility requirements and application criteria.
-To get a sense of what scholarships are available for your program, please download the Scholarships At-A-Glance worksheet, and visit our Scholarship Directory for a comprehensive list of study abroad scholarships.
+To get a sense of what scholarships are available for your program, please visit our Scholarship Directory for a comprehensive list of study abroad scholarships.